Wednesdays at ESUMC

 Jump to Info About:

-Welcome to Edenton Street UMC
+Welcome to Midweek @ Edenton Street

 This is not just another program—it's a strategic step toward living our "Called for Connection" vision, strengthening bonds with God, each other, and our community.
-Midweek Connections will bridge our different worship services into one unified church family while creating the deep, intergenerational relationships our 2035 Vision calls us toward.
+Midweek Connections bridge our different worship services into one unified church family while creating the deep, intergenerational relationships our 2035 Vision calls us toward.

-Events in October, November, December
+Events in November & December

 Nov.
-5 & 12: Contemplative Rhythms of Howard Thurman in the brown chapel
+5 & 12: Contemplative Rhythms of Howard Thurman

 We’re excited to welcome Dr. Dumas Harshaw for a special two-part teaching on the rhythms of prayer and reflection that shaped Howard Thurman’s life and legacy.
 Dr. Harshaw is a Howard Thurman scholar and Pastor Emeritus of First Baptist Church in Raleigh, where he served for more than 20 years.
 He has devoted his ministry to prayer, nonviolent engagement, and the hope of building the Beloved Community where “everybody is somebody.”
 In August, he led the St. Francis Springs “Freedom Ride,” which included a group from ESUMC.
 Come be inspired, slow down, and discover practices that can ground us in God’s peace and renew our life together.
 Click here to register for the Contemplative Rhythms of Howard Thurman sessions which will take place in the Brown Chapel.